panoply/esthetic/readme.md

 pnpm add @liquify/prettify -D
 ```

+> Prettify is not yet available for consumption on the NPM register

 # Usage

 The tool provides a granular set of beautification rules.
 Each supported language exposes different formatting options and keeping the PrettyDiff logic 3 lexer modes are supplied `markup`, `style` and `script`.
 Each mode can be used to beautify languages within a matching nexus.
-Prettify will automatically detect the language and forward input to the appropriate lexer for handling.
+Prettify will automatically detect the language and forward input to the appropriate lexer for handling but it is recommended that you provide `lexer` and/or `language` values.

 <!-- prettier-ignore -->
 ```typescript